-Comey testimony: Ex-FBI boss says Trump team lied, but president didn't ask to end Russia probe
+Comey testimony: Ex-FBI boss says Trump team lied, but stops short of obstruction charge

 Hearings

-Comey testimony: Ex-FBI boss says Trump team lied, but president didn't ask to end Russia probe
+Comey testimony: Ex-FBI boss says Trump team lied, but stops short of obstruction charge

-Former FBI director James Comey came out swinging Thursday, accusing President Trump's team of “lies” during his opening remarks to the Senate Intelligence Committee and telling the American people the “FBI is honest, the FBI is strong and the FBI is and always will be independent.”
+Former FBI Director James Comey’s testimony before a Senate panel on Thursday could have President Trump’s legal team breathing a sigh of relief since he stopped short of alleging obstruction of justice – but his otherwise scathing comments guarantee the political controversy and Russia-related investigations are far from over.

+Comey, in his high-profile appearance before the Senate Intelligence Committee, accused the administration of defaming him and said comments made about his competency “were lies, plain and simple.”

+Comey also told lawmakers he decided to document meetings he had with Trump because he was “honestly concerned that he might lie about the nature” of their discussions.

+Comey said bluntly he believes he was fired because of the Russia investigation -- and that in a now-famous February meeting, Trump directed him to ease off an investigation into former national security adviser Michael Flynn.

-At the same time, he also told lawmakers that Trump did not ask him to end the Russia investigation.
+At the same time, Comey told lawmakers that Trump did not ask him to end the Russia investigation as a whole -- a key piece of testimony that Trump's allies were sure to notice.

 “Not to my understanding, no," he said, when asked by Chairman Richard Burr, R-N.C.
 He also said he could not say whether Trump's conversations with him amounted to obstruction of justice.

-Comey accused the administration of defaming him and that comments made about his competency “were lies, plain and simple.”

-Comey also told senators he decided to document meetings he had with Trump because he was “honestly concerned that he might lie about the nature of our meeting, so I thought it was really important to document.”

-Comey has not spoken publicly since his dismissal on May 9.
+Comey had not spoken publicly since his dismissal on May 9.
 He was four years into a 10-year term when Trump fired him.
 The timing fueled claims that Trump was trying to kill the investigation into Russia and obstruct justice.

-Burr told Comey he looked “forward to an open and candid discussion” and told the former FBI chief that it was his “opportunity to set the record straight.”
+Comey was asked Thursday why he thought Trump fired him.
+The former FBI director said he didn’t know for sure but added, “I take the president at his word that I was fired because of the Russia investigation.”
+Comey was referring to an interview Trump had given NBC News in which he contradicted the narrative his aides had floated as to why Comey was let go.

+Surprisingly, Comey also admitted he helped orchestrate a media leak of his private conversations with Trump because he thought that by doing so, it would put pressure on the administration and result in the appointment of a special counsel.

 The public got its first glimpse of Comey's side of the story Wednesday after the Senate committee released his written statement.
-The seven-page statement provided details about uncomfortable conversations and silent standoffs between the former FBI director and President Trump.
+The seven-page statement provided details about uncomfortable conversations and silent standoffs between the former FBI director and Trump.

-Comey not only laid out details about the Russia investigation but also took aim at Trump’s preoccupation with having his name publicly cleared as well as the president asking him to drop the investigation into former national security adviser Michael Flynn.
+Comey not only laid out details about the Russia investigation but also took aim at Trump’s preoccupation with having his name publicly cleared as well as the president asking him to drop the investigation into former national security adviser Flynn.

 Comey claimed the conversations became so awkward that he took steps to avoid any one-on-one time with Trump.